Qualytics/userguide/docs/checks/relative-change-limit-check.md

 # Relative Change Limit <spam id='single-field'>`single field`</spam>
 ---

+The `Relative Change Limit` check operates by tracking changes in a numeric field's value relative to its previous value.
+If the change exceeds the predefined percentage (%) limit since the last relevant scan, an anomaly is generated.

+- This tool is crucial for maintaining data consistency, especially when dealing with large datasets where relative changes might be more informative than absolute ones.
+Join us as we explore the workings of the `Relative Change Limit` check to help you better manage your data.

+---
 *Asserts that the field has not changed by more than a relative amount since the last applicable scan.*